Wondering what the best natural remedies for cerebral palsy are?

 The poses performed in yoga are called asanas.
 They’re designed to promote the flow of energy throughout the body.

-These asanas range in difficulties and will help gently stretch and strengthen the muscles.
+These asanas range in difficulty and will help gently stretch and strengthen the muscles.
+Poses can be adapted to each individual’s abilities, and yoga can even be practiced from a wheelchair.

 5. Cold and Heat Therapy